 What are Visual Feedback Tools?

 A visual feedback tool is used to study and understand the experience of users with a website in terms of usability.
-It helps marketers and CX managers collect feedback through surveys that can be directly embedded in the website or triggered based on user activity on your platform.
+It helps marketers and CX managers collect website feedback through surveys that can be directly embedded in the website or triggered based on user activity on your platform.

-The idea of using a visual feedback tool is to involve your end-users in the website development and enhancement process and help you build a product that is perfectly aligned with the current website trends and users’ needs.
+The idea of using a visual feedback tool is to involve your end-users in the web3 development and enhancement process and help you build a product that is perfectly aligned with the current website trends and users’ needs.

 Why Do You Need a Visual Feedback Tool?